 The camera sort of distorts the rim a bit, but this is to show two “dings” in the rim.
 Each ding is marked in blue.
 They are staggered a bit, showing that they happened at different times.
 Someone tried to fix the upper one it by hammering on the rim.
 Duh.
 Aluminum does not respond to hammering, at least not as one would like.
 Questions about how to repair a ding are common, so here is how to do it.

 The ding can be fixed by slowly pressing on the rim in the right place.
 This is called “cold flow” and is why a hammer won’t work.
 This is a small ding and it needs to be pressed in a small area.
 The ding is over a 3″ part of the rim.
 I want to press on the center of the ding with a 1/2″ piece of wood.
 I like to use a piece of hard wood to protect the rim.
 I tape the wood in place just because I am working by myself.
-The backside is protected by cloth, or better yet is to use wood.
-The wood will spread out the pressure on the good side.
+I protect the backside with a piece of wood.
+The wood will spread the pressure out on the good side.

 One could use a hydraulic press, but I like to keep up the pressure for hours and it could leak hydraulic fluid back.
 Besides, few owners have one available to them.
 A vise is far more common.
-This is a heavy duty vise, and it is needed.
+This is a heavy duty vise and it is needed.
 A small vise probably won’t open far enough or have enough pressure.
-I like to crank it in, a bit at a time, just past where I want it to stay, but not much.
-I might crank the vise in over a few hours.
+I like to crank it in a bit at a time just past where I want it to stay but not very much.
+I might crank the vise in a bit at a time, over a few hours.

 This is the next morning.
 It came out perfectly straight………..
 I was lucky to get it in one try.
 Now you can still see the ding on the right side and it is larger than the one was on the left side.
 It is now in the vise, but will take a few cranks at hourly intervals to get this one out.